WA105/EventDisplays/VTK/MCEventViewer/README.md

 g4detsim  recofast  recofull

-take one file from the g4detsim repo and the corresponding file from the recofast repo You know the correspondance of the files by there prefic number Example with files number 0:
+take one file from the g4detsim repo and the corresponding file from the recofast repo You know the correspondance of the files by their prefix number

+Example with files number 0:
 0-RecoFast-Parser.hdf5 (is the reconstruced MC) 0-G4Detsim-Parser.hdf5 (is the corresponding truth MC file)